 Dental Bone Grafting

-Dental bone grafting is a procedure used to rebuild and strengthen the jawbone when there isn’t enough natural bone to support dental implants or maintain oral health.
-Bone loss can occur due to factors such as periodontal disease, developmental defects, facial trauma, or the natural resorption that happens after tooth loss.
-Without adequate bone structure, surrounding teeth can shift, facial shape may change, and implant placement may not be possible.
+Dental bone grafting rebuilds and strengthens the jawbone when natural bone is insufficient to support dental implants or maintain oral health.
+Bone loss can result from gum disease, injury, developmental issues, or the natural shrinkage that occurs after tooth loss.
+Without enough bone, teeth may shift, facial structure can change, and implants may not be possible.

-Strengthen your jaw with expert dental bone grafting at River Valley Dentistry!
-Whether preparing for dental implants or restoring lost bone, we ensure a smooth, comfortable procedure.
-Visit us in Chattanooga, Ooltewah, or Signal Mountain—schedule your consultation today!
+Strengthen your jaw with expert bone grafting at River Valley Dentistry—serving Chattanooga, Ooltewah, and Signal Mountain.
+Schedule your consultation today!

 -